kamilogorek/kamilogorek/_posts/2017-01-03-clojure-journey.md

 ---
-title: "Starting a Journey with Clojure and ClojureScript"
+title: "Starting a Journey With Clojure and ClojureScript"
 excerpt: "If you've never tried functional programming development, I assure you that this is one of the best time investments you can make.
 You will not only learn a new programming language, but also a completely new way of thinking.
 A completely different paradigm."
 ---